 Have your air conditioning system checked as soon as possible

 Proactive service your home’s air conditioner will help avoid a breakdown on the hottest summer days, when your AC equipment is operating at maximum capacity around the clock for weeks and months.
-During a proactive maintenance service, an expert A/C system technician can usually avert an emergency by finding problems and replacing parts before they breakdown, and cleaning and tuning the system so it is ready to keep you cool all summer when you want it most.
+During a proactive maintenance service, an expert A/C system technician can usually avert an emergency by finding problems and replacing parts before they breakdown, and getting an ac tune up so it is ready to keep you cool all summer when you want it most.

 Wear loose, lightweight fabric, especially when you’re going outdoors.
 Stay away from dark shades, especially black clothes, since dark colors absorb heat.
 The color white helps keep you cooler by reflecting the sun.
 It’s also good to invest in a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.